Fall, Spring, Summer, Academic Year

 After you have received an email from UI Study Abroad indicating that you have been formally accepted to the program, have reviewed the estimated costs, and you are ready to commit to participating in this program, you will need to complete the following steps:

 First, read, download, and complete the Confirmation of Participation and Withdrawal Policy document.
-Sign this document, and submit it to the UI Study Abroad office no later than 5:00pm on Friday, October 26, 2018.
+Sign this document, and submit it to the UI Study Abroad office by the deadline outlined in the document.

 Note that if the Confirmation of Participation document is not submitted by the confirmation deadline, your application will be automatically withdrawn and your acceptance rescinded.

 You can find information about options for funding your study abroad experience, including financial aid, scholarships, grants, etc, on UI Study Abroad’s Funding Website.

 In addition, take a look at USAC’s Scholarship website for information about scholarships offered directly through your program provider.